-SLC has sponsored eight issuing entities since it began securitizing student loans in 2002.
-Of the eight issuing entities, seven issued notes backed by FFELP student loans and one issued notes backed by private credit student loans.
-These sponsored issuing entities have issued, in both public offerings and private placements, an aggregate principal amount of notes in excess of \$13 billion.
+SLC has sponsored ten issuing entities since it began securitizing student loans in 2002.
+Of the ten issuing entities, nine issued notes backed by FFELP student loans and one issued notes backed by private education loans.
+These sponsored issuing entities have issued, in both public offerings and private placements, an aggregate principal amount of approximately \$17 billion of notes.

-As of December 31, 2006, SLC managed approximately \$33.7 billion of student loans consisting of both FFELP and private credit student loans.
+As of December 31, 2007, SLC managed approximately \$36.5 billion of student loans consisting of both FFELP and private education loans.

-As of December 31, 2006, SLC owned approximately \$17.5 billion of FFELP student loans and approximately \$3.1 billion of private credit CitiAssist student loans, exclusive of deferred fees.
-SLC originated approximately \$3.7 billion of FFELP Stafford and PLUS student loans and made new private credit CitiAssist loan commitments of approximately \$1.8 billion during 2006.
-Secondary market and other loan procurement activities contributed approximately \$5.4 billion of FFELP student loans to SLC's student loan portfolio during 2006.
-This secondary market and other loan procurement volume was composed primarily of FFELP consolidation loans.
+As of December 31, 2007, SLC owned approximately \$16.6 billion of FFELP student loans and approximately \$4.7 billion of private education loans, exclusive of deferred fees.
+SLC originated approximately \$4.6 billion of FFELP Stafford and PLUS student loans and made new private education loan commitments of approximately \$1.8 billion during 2007.
+Secondary market and other loan procurement activities contributed approximately \$2.4 billion of FFELP student loans to SLC's student loan portfolio during 2007.

-SLC has been in the business of servicing student loans since 1992 and, as of December 31, 2006, employs approximately 570 employees.
+SLC has been in the business of servicing student loans since 1992 and, as of December 31, 2007, employs approximately 580 employees.

-A majority of the trust student loans have been originated by SLC or one or more of its affiliates.
+A majority of the trust student loans have been originated by or on behalf of SLC or one or more of its affiliates.
 The identity of the actual originator of any particular student loan, however, is not material, as the requisite underwriting criteria for the trust student loans are in all cases prescribed by provisions of the Higher Education Act.